OpenFn/lightning/DEPLOYMENT.md

 Lightning.
 Please note that, if you enable this feature and then create some Kafka triggers and then disable the feature, you will not be able to edit any triggers created before the feature was disabled.

+Kafka triggers currently rely on the existence of Message Canididate Sets.
+These are a temporary measure to ensure that message sequence for messages with identical keys are preserved.
+As part of this mechanism, Lightning uses a MessageCandidatSetWorker to convert messages into WorkOrders.
+By default, there is only one worker process, but the number of workers can be increased by setting `KAFKA_NUMBER_OF_MESSAGE_CANDIDATE_SET_WORKERS`.
+Increasing this may increase the rate at which messages received by Kafka are converted to WorkOrders.
+If you find that you have a large number of records in the `trigger_kafka_messages` table, then increasing the number of workers may help to reduce this backlog.

 ### Other config